 While passing the buck can be an effective means of self-protection, it can be bad news for the people who will be affected by the decision.
 Our findings suggest that there is no guarantee that these decisions will end up in the hands of a more capable decision maker.
 In one experiment, we presented participants with a choice that they could either make themselves or delegate to a coworker who did or did not have expertise into the decision.
 Although people were more likely to delegate to an expert than non-expert overall, when stuck with a choice between unappealing options, people delegated to anyone else who could assume responsibility and blame for the outcome—even if that person did not have any relevant expertise into the decision.

-When stuck with a choice between unappealing options, people delegate to anyone else who can assume responsibility and blame for the outcome.
 What people do seem to care about when considering potential surrogates is whether they have the authority to assume responsibility for the consequences of the decision.
 Participants in our experiments were less likely to delegate if they would still be held officially responsible for the outcomes of choices that others make.
 They also avoided delegating to lower-status people, regardless of who would be officially held responsible, because they believed they would still bear responsibility and blame if the choice turned out poorly.

 Harry Truman alluded to this phenomenon when he famously said, “The buck stops here.”
 He understood that he was the person who would ultimately be responsible for any decision made by his staff or even the federal government at large.
 Other people could pass the buck to him, but there was no one to whom he could pass the buck.
 He even emblazoned these words on a plaque that he kept on his desk in the Oval Office as a daily reminder of this role and responsibility.